Close Menu

 – Paleoanthropologist Rick Potts, director of the Smithsonian National Museum of Natural History’s Human Origins Program.

 The findings counter a popular theory about human evolution, which holds that our species gradually changed in response to environmental pressures caused by expanding, arid grasslands in Africa.
-The so-called savanna hypothesis suggests that human bipedalism evolved as a direct result of human ancestors transition from an arboreal lifestyle to one on the savannas.
+The so-called savanna hypothesis suggests that human bipedalism evolved as a direct result of human ancestors’ transition from an arboreal lifestyle to one on the savannas.

-The first of the three new studies, the researchers report that the Olorgesailie Basin — where hominids lived starting by at least 1.2 million years ago — was mostly floodplains until around 800,000 years ago.
-An increasing pace of environmental change is seen in the geological record, for the next several thousand years.
+The first of the three new studies, the researchers report that the Olorgesailie Basin — where hominids lived starting at least 1.2 million years ago — was mostly floodplains until around 800,000 years ago.
+An increasing pace of environmental change is seen in the geological record for the next several thousand years.

-Some animals did not survive the period of instability and hominids could no longer stay in one place for a long time.
-A technological shift appears to have occurred in East Africa by at least 320,000 years ago.
+Some animals did not survive the period of instability, and hominids could no longer stay in one place for a long time.
+A technological shift appears to have occurred in East Africa at least 320,000 years ago.
 About 42 percent of the more refined tools were crafted from obsidian.
 Replacing the previous big and clunky Acheulean toolkit of stone tools.

 Fossils for Homo sapiens start to appear in Morocco around 315,000 years ago, Earliest fossil evidence of Homo sapiens found in Morocco.

-The third study provides detailed dating of sites within the Olorgesailie Basin, based on argon and uranium dating methods, it helps to elucidate the critical transition between the Acheulean period and the Middle Stone Age.
+The third study provides detailed dating of sites within the Olorgesailie Basin, based on argon and uranium dating methods, which helps to elucidate the critical transition between the Acheulean period and the Middle Stone Age.

 Put together, these findings could further strengthen East Africa as an important place for modern human development, although the oldest known fossil of actual Homo sapiens remains are from Morocco in North Africa.